Haivision/srt/docs/statistics.md

 ### pktSentUniqueTotal

-The number of *unique* DATA packets sent by the SRT sender.
+The total number of *unique* DATA packets sent by the SRT sender.
 Available for sender.

 This value contains only *unique* *original* DATA packets.
 Retransmitted DATA packets ([pktRetransTotal](#pktRetransTotal)) are not taken into account.
 If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](https://cac-word-edit.officeapps.live.com/we/API.md)), packet filter control packets ([pktSndFilterExtraTotal](#pktSndFilterExtraTotal)) are also not taken into account.